archan937/designer.js/README.md

 # Designer.js

-A minimalistic Javascript library to design a web pages using absolute positioning.
+A minimalistic Javascript library to design web pages using absolute positioning.

 ### Introduction